okktoplol/eww-bar/README.md

 - clone this repository

 ### credits
-- @saimoomedits for inspiration and for some scripts
+- [saimoomedits](https://github.com/saimoomedits) for inspiration and for some scripts